Getting Started

 This guide covers first‑run setup, security basics, and day‑to‑day operations.
 It’s intentionally practical: copy/paste steps, then customize.

 If you prefer outcome-first walkthroughs (for example "add Discord"), see the Cookbook.
-If you want the website flow instead of Markdown docs, use:
+If you want the website flow instead of Markdown docs, start at https://getcara.io:

 Prerequisites